Editing the Terrain – Object Edits

 Some subsurface features use to model water flowing under bridges in the elevation model.

-Creates a subsurface structure between the two end points of the path.
-The edit does not change any elevation on the terrain, but it allows water to be transported between the end points without affecting the terrain between them.
+Creates a subsurface structure between the two endpoints of the path.
+The edit does not change any elevation on the terrain, but it allows water to be transported between the endpoints without affecting the terrain between them.
 The subsurface structure will transport an unlimited amount of water, but it does not store any water itself – it has zero volume.

 When you open the profile view of a culvert, it will represent the culvert as a dashed grey line connecting its endpoints.
 The elevation for the endpoints shown here is taken from the workspace terrain - no elevation is stored with the subsurface structure itself.